mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 We spread our app servers amongst several [availability zones](http://aws.amazon.com/ec2/faqs/#How_isolated_are_Availability_Zones_from_one_another) within the us-east-1 region, and have survived several outages in one or more zones without any downtime.

-Should the whole us-east-1 region be affected by an outage (atomic bomb over Virginia?), it would probably take us up to a week to set up everything in a new region, assuming we'd still be able to get to our backup data.
+Should the whole us-east-1 region be affected by an outage, it would probably take us up to a week to set up everything in a new region, assuming we'd still be able to get to our backup data.

 * * *